📑

 1. Changes to deductibles (glass, towing, custom electronics).

-2. State-specific amendments, especially in no-fault states.
+2. State-specific amendments, especially in no-fault states or for PIP.

-5. Confirm duties after a loss
+6) Confirm duties after a loss

 Every policy outlines what you must do when a claim occurs.
 Common requirements include: